-In the fourth year of operation, the staff of the Ontario Judicial Council and the Justices of the Peace Review Council consisted of a registrar, a part-time assistant registrar and a secretary:
+In the sixth year of operation, the staff of the Ontario Judicial Council and the Justices of the Peace Review Council consisted of a registrar, a part-time assistant registrar and a secretary:

-VALERIE P. SHARP, LL.B. - Registrar PRISCILLA CHU - Assistant Registrar (part-time) (to December 2, 1999) ROBERT DUNGEY - A/Assistant Registrar (part-time) (from December 2, 1999) JANICE CHEONG - Secretary
+VALERIE P. SHARP, LL.B. - Registrar ROBERT DUNGEY - A/Assistant Registrar JANICE CHEONG - Secretary

-4. Communications Subcommittee
+4. Education Plan